CAESAR CREEK STATE PARK

 Water recreation on the 2,830-acre lake is the park's largest attraction.
 Unlimited horsepower designation allows for an exciting day of boating and water skiing.
 Five launch ramps are situated around the lake for easy access.

 Picnic areas with tables, grills and drinking water are offered.
-Two of the park's five picnic shelters may be reserved in advance.
+Four of the park's five picnic shelters may be reserved in advance.
 A day lodge, offering a meeting room and kitchen with outdoor tables and grills, can be rented for family reunions and club meetings.

 Forty-three miles of hiking trails lead hikers to the interesting areas of the park with many scenic views along the way.
 For horsemen, thirty-one miles of trail and a horsemen's camp are offered.
 A five-mile mountain bike trail is located between Harveysburg Road and Center Road.